ros2/rmw_cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 # Cyclone DDS Quality Declaration

-Cyclone DDS meets all the requirements of the **Quality Level 3** category and meets those of the **Quality Level 2** category insofar as they are relevant to the `rmw_cyclonedds` package.
-The latter can be argued based on the implication that the features needed for a ROS 2 tier-1 DDS-based middleware must necessarily be supported, and those features being covered by tests.
+Cyclone DDS meets all the requirements of **Quality Level 2** category insofar as they are relevant to the `rmw_cyclonedds` package and ROS 2's use of `rmw_cyclonedds` and `cyclonedds`.
+Cyclone DDS meets all of the requirements of Quality Level 3 category for uses outside of the scope of ROS 2.
+The former follows from the implication that the features needed for a ROS 2 tier-1 DDS-based middleware must necessarily be supported, and those features being covered by tests.

 The requirements for the various quality level categories are defined by [REP-2004](https://www.ros.org/reps/rep-2004.html).
 The rationale, notes and caveats for this claim are provided by the remainder of this document.